-Configuring Your NAS System
+Using Server Manager To Configure Your NAS System

-The Server Manager console is an expanded Microsoft Management Console (MMC) which contains several configuration and management tools in a single location.
-It serves as the single pane of management for your storage system.
+The Server Manager console is an expanded Microsoft Management Console (MMC) that contains several configuration and management tools at a single location.
+It serves as the single point of management for your storage system.